 It is always a good idea to come overly prepared with all the documents requested when submitting the visa application request with 2 copies of each document.

 I also recommend having other important documents with you (original + 2 copies) in case they ask you for extra information.
-It could be for example translated birth certificate, marriage certificate, a letter explaining your project in France, any invitation letter or justification of your stay in France.
+It could be for example translated birth certificate, a marriage certificate, a letter explaining your project in France, or any invitation letter or justification of your stay in France.